 Hands-on Ansible, using two DigitalOcean Ubuntu droplets

-This week, though, I'm wrapping my head around another tool for building machines called Ansible.
+I only started learning about it recently, and today I'm wrapping my head around another tool for building machines called Ansible.
 Note that Ansible is not an alternative for Docker, but it can actually complement it.
 I'll post some resources later, but right now I'm just stepping through a tutorial I found on DigitalOcean.
 But first...

 Create two basic Ubuntu VMs